miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 1
 - Reward: 1

 Fate will conspire to guarantee that at some point in your life you will have a window of clarity and peace, and situations aligned such that you have a guaranteed opportunity to have a healthy wholesome domestic life at some point, with a home, a partner, and a child that came into your life the old fashioned way or by chance.
-You'll have up to 20 years of peace, but the peace could begin to fade as early as 6 years in, at your discretion, depending on how much adventure you want to inject into the later years with the child and partner.
+You’ll have up to 20 years of peace, but the peace could begin to fade as early as 6 years in, at your discretion, depending on how much adventure you want to inject into the later years with the child and partner.
 Your circumstance will align such that you genuinely feel a sense of ease, relaxation, and nothing particularly rough will occur.

 Notes:
 + The child and partner are not necessarily a witch themselves.
 Most witches bear human or non-witch magical race offspring.